-The preferred form of payment can vary greatly from country to country so it’s important to offer payment options that are familiar and comfortable to the buyer.
-Allow the buyer to choose the payment method that is familiar to them.
-Forcing a customer to choose from a limited list of payment options can be a deal breaker so make sure to give them a choice.
+The preferred form of payment can vary greatly from country to country, so allow the buyer to choose the payment method that is familiar and comfortable to them.
+Forcing a customer to choose from a limited list of payment options can be a deal breaker, that’s why it is important to give them a choice.

 Choice for merchants